korsaysky/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The > operator used in the command above is called output redirection, and it redirects the output of the ls -la command to a file instead of printing it on the terminal.

 If the file ls_cwd_content already exists, the above command overwrites its contents, and if it doesn't exist, the command creates it. task 9: tail -n 1 iacta >> iacta: This command appends the last line of the file 'iacta' to the end of the same file.
 The 'tail' command prints out the last 'n' lines of a file, where 'n' is specified by the '-n' flag.
 In this case, '-n 1' means to print the last line of the file.
 The '>>' operator is used for redirection and appends the output of the 'tail' command to the end of the same file 'iacta'.

+task 10 : #!/bin/bash: This line is known as the "shebang" and is required at the beginning of every bash script.
+It tells the system that this file is a bash script and that it should be run with the bash interpreter.

+find .: This command searches for files and directories recursively in the current directory and all its subfolders.

+-type f: This option specifies that we're only interested in regular files, not directories or other types of files.

+-name "*.js": This option specifies that we're only interested in files with a ".js" extension.

+-delete: This option specifies that we want to delete the files that match the previous options.